hexa-org/policy-mapper/docs/PolicyInfoModels.md

 * IDQL allows multiple subjects while Cedar allows only 1
 * The Hexa-OPA implementation currently does not support the full set of subject relation operations (is User in Group::"admins") even though the the validator will validate.
 This allows policy to be validated for provisioning against AVP.

+Interoperability:
+* Hexa is able to parse Cedar Schema files directly
+* Cedar Policy that is mapped to IDQL will validate against the original Cedar Schema (e.g. try the [Cedar Playground Apps](https://www.cedarpolicy.com/en/playground))
 ## Playing with Models

 The Hexa CLI tool has been extended to load and show policy models as well as to validate policy.